 We had a two and half hour hike to Majh Kharka – the groom’s village.
 The walk was relatively comfortable, with a small ascend for about forty-five minutes to the top of the hill.
-The trail then became small descents, undulating before we started a short climb to the groom’s home.
-Chandra was eagerly waiting for our arrival; his family members very warmly welcomed us.
+The trail then became short descents, undulating before we started a short climb to the groom’s home.
+Chandra eagerly awaited our arrival; his family members warmly welcomed us.
 Our porters arrived shortly after us; they and our support team got busy setting up our tents on the local “Youth Club grounds.”
-We were invited to have dinner with the groom’s family, as they were ‘free’ before the actual wedding rush began the next morning.
+We were invited to dinner with the groom’s family, as they were ‘free’ before the wedding rush began the following day.
 Once our campsite was ready, we set our respective tents up and got ready for the evening.

 The Rai ethnic group and their traditions

-Chandra belongs to the Kirat ethnic group consisting of the Rai and Limbu communities, which has numerous clans and sub-clans.
+Chandra belongs to the Kirat ethnic group of the Rai and Limbu communities, with numerous clans and sub-clans.
 The Kirats are some of the first recorded people to have ruled Kathmandu in Nepal’s history.
 They practice a mixture of ancient animistic religions worshipping the forests, rocks, rivers, and everything to do with nature and some Hindu rituals.
 The most important part of their diet is pork – every household rears a pig for special occasions.
 They also love their alcoholic drinks, namely Chang – fermented grains, but millet is their grain of choice, which they drink instead of water and Rakshi – distilled homemade liquor from fermented millet.
 Alcohol is consumed in all their essential rituals.